When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Yellow or golden breast milk (colostrum) is normal during the first few days of breastfeeding and provides essential nutrients to the baby.
+• Yellow or golden milk is normal in the first few days (colostrum) or at the end of a feeding (hindmilk).

 The Phases of Breast Milk